-Unity CEO John Riccitiello on Apple’s big event, privacy, and the AR apps we’ll see within the year
+Unity CEO John Riccitiello on Apple’s big event, privacy and the AR apps we’ll see within the year

 But it’ll be harder to crack your fingerprint on an Apple device.
 Eye scans are even more unique.
 [Editor’s note: the iPhone 8 is expected to feature an iris scanner.]

-I do think there will be smarter ways to stratify where your data data lives.Featured Image: Daniel Acker/Bloomberg/Getty Images
+I do think there will be smarter ways to stratify where your data lives.Featured Image: Daniel Acker/Bloomberg/Getty Images

 0